abilandz/PH8124/Lecture_7/Lecture_7.md

 [2]+    15 Running                 sleep 10m &
 ```

 This is precisely what we wanted to achieve: We have suspended with ```Ctrl+Z``` the job running in the foreground which was blocking the terminal input, and then restarted its execution in the background with the command **bg %jobNumber**.
 While that job is now running in parallel in the background, we can do our thing in the terminal again.
-As the last remark, we stress out that the command **bg** can accept as an argument the job number, but not its PID.
+As the last remark, we stress that the command **bg** can accept as an argument the job number, but not its PID.

 A closely related command is the **Bash** built-in command **fg**.
 This command moves the jobs running in the background to the foreground.
 Before discussing its syntax, we first highlight the following important fact: It is impossible solely by using **Bash** built-in features to bring to the foreground a process running in the background in the current shell instance if it was not started in the background from the current shell instance.
-Basically, this means that you cannot in the current terminal take over a process that was started in a different terminal.
-To achieve that level of flexibility, there are specialized programs available that allow us to move other programs around from one shell instance to another, for instance **screen**.
+Basically, this means that you cannot, in the current terminal, take over a process that was started in a different terminal.
+To achieve that level of flexibility, there are specialized programs available that allow us to move other programs around from one shell instance to another, such as **screen**.

 Looking at this from another angle, it makes perfect sense, but only after we realize the following subtle difference between job and process: a job can be a group of processes, but not vice versa.
 When we suspend a job via its job number, we suspend all processes in that job.
 When we suspend a process via its PID, we suspend only that particular process.